Capital structure substitution theory

 In finance, the capital structure substitution theory (CSS) describes the relationship between earnings, stock price and capital structure of public companies.
 The CSS theory hypothesizes that managements of public companies manipulate capital structure such that earnings per share (EPS) are maximized.
 Managements have an incentive to do so because shareholders and analysts value EPS growth.
-The theory is used to explain trends in capital structure, stock market valuation, dividend policy, the monetary transmission mechanism, and stock volatility, and provides an alternative to the Modigliani–Miller theorem that has limited descriptive validity in real markets.
+The theory is used to explain trends in capital structure, stock market valuation, dividend policy, the monetary transmission mechanism, and high fluctuations over the short run of listed share prices, and provides an alternative to the Modigliani–Miller theorem that has limited descriptive validity in real markets.
 The CSS theory is only applicable in markets where share repurchases are allowed.
 Investors can use the CSS theory to identify undervalued stocks.